CW: Sexual Assault

 After coming out, I moved to Washington, D.C. - the big city.
 I discovered new friends, community, all kinds of people, cultures, and ideas beyond what my small town could imagine.
 I found happiness, freedom, wonder, acceptance; anxiety, fear, and shame came riding along.
 I also discovered death.

-The waiting room was filled with men just diagnosed and men with Kaposi's sarcoma spots.
+The waiting room was filled with men just diagnosed and men with Kaposi's sarcoma lesions.
 Those sunken, wasted faces.
-Treatment was a regimen of multiple pills of the drug, taken several times a day.
-Some even tried homeopathic remedies they heard about, like seaweed baths, to absorb the relentless, merciless virus that had turned their immune systems into biological artillery factories.
+Treatment was a cocktail of multiple pills, taken several times a day.
+Some even tried homeopathic remedies like seaweed baths to absorb the relentless, merciless virus that had turned their immune systems into biological artillery factories.
 They came in every two weeks for monitoring and blood tests; I became friendly with most of them, friends.
-Most commonly, within about a year, young men withered away and died before my eyes.
+Most commonly, within a year or so, young men withered and died before my eyes.
 Some held on until new treatments gave them a fighting chance.

 I’m not sure how many acquaintances and friends died during this period, from the late eighties to the mid-nineties.
 Too many; too much mourning.
 I compartmentalized my life - trying to stay emotionally detached from death and loss.
 But death and loss were always lurking around the corner of the dance floor.
 Always hiding somewhere in the wings.
 I had to ignore them to survive; I became a master.

-Actor's Note: What universal power allowed this plague virus to live, then stood by while it tortured and killed millions of women, children, and men?
-Some notion of justice and salvation they knew: surely God, punishing and purging the unclean homosexuals from his precious children’s ranks.
+Actor's Note: What selfless universal force gave life to this plague virus, then stood by while it tortured and killed millions of women, children, and men?
+Some notion of justice and salvation they knew: surely God, punishing and purging the ranks of his worthy children of unclean homosexuals.
 Mothers and children were innocent victims - unfortunate casualties in a holy war.
 Every nation and culture offered its own irrational rationale to explain the spiritual madness of AIDS.
 I developed techniques to avoid the anger and grief - and suffered the consequences.

 Act Two